Jdorri/rl-medical/README.md

 *ALADDIN* is a platform offering automated solutions for the detection of human anatomical landmarks using Reinforcement Learning (RL) agents, complete with a unified visualisation suite.
 The tool can be used by medical professionals within image analysis, or for RL algorithmic experiments by machine learning researchers.

-This project is forked from our supervisor legacy repository available on the following link:
+This project is forked from following repository:
 ```
 https://github.com/amiralansary/rl-medical.git
 ```